javeedflexi/flexipress/README.md

 5. Create a Pull Request with an appropriate and descriptive title and description.
 6. You can reach out to other developers to review and merge the Pull Request if appropriate.

-Our standards for contributions: By using welcoming and inclusive language, respecting diverse viewpoints and experiences, embracing constructive criticism, and prioritizing what’s best for the community, we can create a positive and collaborative environment for everyone.
+Our standards for contributions: By using welcoming and inclusive language, respecting diverse viewpoints and experiences, embracing constructive criticism, and prioritizing what's best for the community, we can create a positive and collaborative environment for everyone.

 ## Project Structure